NABU

 LIFE Multi Peat

 What Europe needs?
 Wet peatlands!
-NABU is part of the international project LIFE Multi Peat that aims to rewet and manage degraded peatlands covering an area of 689 ha.
+NABU is part of the international project LIFE Multi Peat that aims to rewet and manage degraded peatlands covering an area of 689 hectare.
 The project is being implemented in Poland, Belgium, the Netherlands, Ireland and Germany. more →

 Hornbills in Indonesia. - photo: feathercollector/ stock.adobe.com